warpdesign/jq-js/README.md

  - [http://nicolasramz.fr](http://nicolasramz.fr)

-Deferred-js which is part of jq-js has also been used in numerous projects.
+Deferred-js which is part of [https://github.com/warpdesign/deferred-js](jq-js) has also been used in numerous projects.

 Tests